datacraft-dsc/DEPs/6/README.md

 The Invoke service
 * May be offered free or for a price
 * May be offered in trusted mode or trustless mode (backed by Service Execution Agreements)
-* Must be identified with its asset ID on the Ocean Network
+* Must be identified with its DID
-* Must register its metadata with the OCEAN agent
+* Must register its metadata with an agent
-* May accept a list of ocean assets as inputs to the job  (along with access tokens to consume the asset)
+* May accept a list of assets as inputs to the job  (along with access tokens to consume the asset)
-* May register ocean assets generated as a result of the job. the ownership of the registered assets is an open item.
+* May register assets generated as a result of the job.
 * May accept a data payload as an input
 * May return a payload
 * The unit of measurement must be